Codebyjanhvi/Power-Bi-Projects-/README.md

 Travel expenses have the lowest revenue contribution.

-🔹 Quarterly Trends
+🔹 Quarterly Trends|-->
-Highest revenue recorded in Q3 (14.2M).
+Highest revenue recorded in Q3 (14.2M).|
 Q4 saw a decline in both revenue and transaction amounts.

-🔹 Gender-Based Card Distribution
+🔹 Gender-Based Card Distribution|-->
 Female users have a higher share of card ownership compared to male users.

-🛠️ Tools Used
+🛠️ Tools Used-->
-Power BI for data visualization
+Power BI for data visualization|
-DAX for calculated metrics
+DAX for calculated metrics|
-Data Model with relationships between multiple dimensions
+Data Model with relationships between multiple dimensions|